nmenant/f5-101-lab-Mesos-Marathon/docs/f5-container-connector/f5-container-connector-installation.rst

 You need to setup a partition that will be used by F5 Container Connector.

-To do so go to : System > Users > Partition List.
+To do so, go to : System > Users > Partition List.
 Create a new partition called "mesos"

 .. image:: ../images/f5-container-connector-bigip-partition-setup.png
   :align: center